Minimax Optimal Clustering of Bipartite Graphs with a Generalized Power Method: Minimax lower bound

-We want to lower bound $\inf_{\hat{z}} \sup_{\theta \in \Theta} \expec (r(\hat{z},z))$ where $\hat{z}$ is an estimator of $Z_1$.
-For simplicity, we will assume that $K=2$, but we believe that the same argument can be extended to SBiSBM with an arbitrary number of communities $K$.
 In the supervised case, i.e. when $Z_2$ is known, we can use the same strategy as the one use for the degree-corrected SBM by \cite{dcsbmgao2016} and obtain a lower bound of the order $e^{-(1+o(1))n_2(p-q)/2}$ corresponding to the failure probability of the optimal test associated to the following two hypothesis problem

 However when $n_2\gg n_1\log n_1$ the error associated with this hypothesis testing problem is of order $\exp(-n_2(p-q)/2) \approx \exp(-\sqrt{\frac{n_2\log n_1}{n_1}})$ but this is far smaller than $\exp(-n_1n_2p_{max}^2)$, the misclustering rate obtained for our algorithm.
 A similar phenomena appears for high-dimensional Gaussian mixture models.
 Indeed, as shown in \cite{Ndaoud2018SharpOR}, it is essential to capture the hardness of estimating the model parameters in the minimax lower bound in order to get the right rate of convergence.
 The argument developed for obtaining a lower bound of the minimax risk in \cite{Ndaoud2018SharpOR} relies heavily on the Gaussian assumption (they set a Gaussian prior on the model parameters and use the fact that the posterior distribution is also Gaussian) and cannot directly be extended to this setting.